pncsoares/codepen-clone/README.md

   npm start
 ```

-A browser page will open automatically 🪄
+A browser page will open automagically 🪄

 # License